Mengkodingan/ckptw/README.md

     WAVersion?: [number, number, number];
     /* You can mention someone without having to enter each Whatsapp Jid into the `mentions` array. - Default: false */ autoMention?: boolean;
+    /* You can use custom adapters to store your bot's session auth state.
+The default will be stored locally with baileys default multi auth state. */ authAdapter?: Promise<any>;
 }
 ```